smola/galimatias/README.md

 - Convenient fluent API with immutable URL objects.
 - Interoperable with java.net.URL and java.net.URI.
 - Zero dependencies.
+- **I have not decided on the scope of galimatias with respect to non-HTTP(S) URIs.
+[I would like to read about your use cases here](https://github.com/smola/galimatias/issues/8).**

 But, why?
 ---------